Science System Advisory Group

 The Science System Advisory Group (SSAG) was chaired by Professor Sir Peter Gluckman and made up of 8 additional members from a range of backgrounds.

 The SSAG was tasked with developing 2 reports.
 The first report was delivered in mid-2024.
 This focused on issues identified in the current system, and suggested a future architecture for the science, innovation and technology system to promote New Zealand’s productivity and broader social, environmental and economic future.
+The Group’s second report was delivered in mid-2025 and informed the Government’s decisions on a new strategic and outcomes focussed approach to the science system.
+The Group’s work is now complete.

-Read the first SSAG report [PDF, 1.4 MB]
+Read the first SSAG report:

-Read more about the Government's decisions and work to refocus the science, innovation and technology system:
+These reports helped inform Government decisions and work to refocus the science, innovation and technology system.

 Refocusing the science, innovation and technology system